“Second Conversion”

 Virtue Signaling

-What can be especially challenging about this stage is realizing the hypocrisy not only within yourself, but in the church.
+What can be especially challenging about this stage is realizing the hypocrisy not only within yourself, but in the church and the world.
 Thus, the temptation can be to shift your attention away from your own repentance and the need for repentance in others.
-If we are not careful, we can use all this newfound self-awareness as a weapon against those who continue to commit the same mistakes we used to participate in.
+If we are not careful, we can use all this newfound self-awareness as a weapon against those who are making the same mistakes we used to.
 In some ways, this can be an even more dangerous form of egoism in that your pride is now encased in a false sense of humility.
 Be mindful about keeping focused on yourself and the conversion needed within.
 Allow the Spirit, and the Spirit alone, to take care of God’s other children.
-(See examples of this in Jesus’ disciples)
+(See examples of this in Jesus’ disciples.)

 Resources